Skip to main content

 • Stir in the olives and raisins, and cook for another 10 minutes.
 Just before serving, mix in the chopped coriander for a fresh burst of flavour.

-• Garnish with toasted almonds and enjoy with a side of couscous or rice.
+• Garnish with toasted almonds and enjoy with a side of couscous.

 💬 I’d love to know what you think!
 Let me know if you try it.